athaigueperse/ada-template-website/README.md

 | Brewery Avg.
 Rating (x5)   | 0.015719          | 0.015668         | 0.015719         |
 | Beer Avg.
 Rating (x6)      | 0.000364          | 0.000320         | 0.000364         |

-Here we  applied Lasso and Ridge regularization techniques to the dataset to investigate potential multicollinearity among the predictor variables.These methods enhance the standard linear regression model by introducing penalties to the coefficients, helping to manage both multicollinearity and overfitting.Comparison of the  results of these analyses indicated that multicollinearity was not a significant issue in the dataset.
-As we can see from the table, results across normal linear regression, lasso, and ridge were very close as all methods produced nearly identical coefficient.These analyse again showed us the reliability of the linear regression model and the stability of the coefficients given to the attributes
+Motivated by the observed correlation between certain beer attributes in the preliminary analysis, we applied Lasso and Ridge regularization techniques to address potential multicollinearity among the predictor variables.
+These methods extend standard linear regression by adding penalties to the coefficients, which help mitigate both multicollinearity and overfitting.
+A comparison of the results showed that multicollinearity was not a significant concern, as the coefficients obtained from standard linear regression, Lasso, and Ridge were nearly identical.
+As shown in the table, the consistency across these methods highlights the reliability of the linear regression model and the stability of the attribute coefficients.

-### Country Specific Linear Regression Analysis
+### **Region-specific linear regression analysis**

+We then performef the same linear regression analysis but for each country in the dataset to investigate how beer attributes influence ratings in different countries.
+The boxplots below shown the distribution of the linear regression coefficients across all contries.

 ![Box_plot](plots/importance_of_beer_attribitus_plot_12.png)

-Here we conducted linear regression analyses for each country, revealing how beer attributes and confounders influence ratings globally.
-Taste remained as the most influential factor across countries, with the boxplot illustrating its dominance through the highest median coefficient and widest interquartile range.
-This variation indicated country-specific differences in the importance placed on taste.
+As shown in the above plot, taste consistently emerged as the most influential factor across countries, with the boxplot highlighting its dominance through the highest median value compared to other attributes.
+The relatively wide interquartile range for this coefficient indicated country-specific differences in the importance placed on taste.
 Aroma consistently ranked second, with more tightly clustered coefficients, indicating general agreement on its significance.
-Palate and appearance contributed positively but less prominently, with regional variations suggesting some countries value visual or texture-related qualities more (in relative to other countries).
-Brewery reputation showed moderate influence, highlighting its subtle role in shaping perceptions but remaining secondary to core beer qualities.
+Palate and appearance contributed less prominently, with regional variations suggesting some countries value visual or texture-related qualities more (in relative to other countries).Regarding the control variables, brewery reputation showed moderate influence, highlighting its subtle role in shaping perceptions but remaining secondary to core beer qualities.
 Style rating had the least impact, suggesting users prioritize sensory attributes like taste and aroma over beer style classifications.

 ![Box_plot](plots/importance_of_beer_attribitus_plot_13.png)

-Here, we grouped countries into geographical regions to analyze if beer attribute preferences exhibit regional patterns and how the importance of specific attributes varies across regions.
-Taste consistently held the highest coefficient globally, with aroma, palate, and appearance following it in the same order as always.
-Western Europe, Eastern Europe, and North America showed tight clustering of coefficients, while Latin America and Eastern Asia displayed larger variance.This indicated that statistical noise, not genuine preference differences, may drive the higher variance in these regions.It is also important to mention that North America, despite having only two countries (USA and Canada), showed highly consistent results, likely due to the largeness of USA as reviewer database.
-Style and brewery ratings had smaller coefficients, reflecting their secondary role in evaluations.
+We then grouped countries into geographical regions to analyze if the importance of the different beer attributes exhibit regional variations.
+Taste consistently held the highest coefficient across all regions, with aroma, palate, and appearance following it in the same order as identified when considering all countries together.
+Western Europe and North America showed tight clustering of coefficients, while Latin America and Eastern Asia displayed larger variance.
+This may reflect the fact that the dataset had much more data from  Western Europe and North America compared to other regions, rather than genuine preference differences.
+Style and brewery ratings consistently had the smallest coefficients across all regions, reflecting their secondary role in evaluations.

+### **Conclusion of specific beer attributes**
-Overall, this analysis showed consistent global importance of beer attributes, with regional nuances influenced by sample size, reviewer distribution, and cultural factors.
-Social effects, like brewery reputation, played a minor role compared to sensory attributes.
-Despite small deviations between countries, the order of attribute importance remained stable, with Taste as the dominant factor.
-This demonstrated a global agreement on the importance scale, with variations limited to minor coefficient differences across regions.
+Our analysis revealed a consistent global ranking of beer attributes in terms of importance, with regional variations likely influenced by sample size and the distribution of reviewer locations in the dataset.
+While there were minor deviations between countries, the overall order of attribute importance in determining final beer ratings remained stable, with taste consistently emerging as the most dominant factor.
+This consistency suggests a global consensus on the relative significance of beer attributes.

 ## <a id="Location_related_biases_in_ratings"></a> Location-related biases in ratings